jdel12/eck-kittyhawk/search/README.md

 We have taken our previous quickstart cluster but made a few additions like persistent storage and a custom synonyms file to make a relatively straightforward 2-3 node Elasticsearch cluster.
 The table above should reflect the assets being deployed and documentation references to the added features and settings.
 You can deploy the yamls in the base directory flat and as is with a normal kubectl command.

-`kubectl apply -f elasticsearch.yml -f kibana.yml -f synonyms-configmap.yml -f legacy-apmserver.yml -f trial-license.yml`
+`kubectl apply -f elasticsearch.yml -f kibana.yml -f synonyms-configmap.yml -f trial-license.yml`

 However, next to the base directory is the overlay directory which has  `dev` and `prod` subdirectories.
 By using a tool called `Kustomize` that is built into every kubectl command line, we can do some simple templating by environment and "overlay" the values appropriately.
 The goal is that in lieu of your own preferred strategy, this should be a low depency method to build out and maintain a core base yaml set with various overlays making changes to say resources, version, or node counts.
 You are by no means forced to use this and can generate a template and just use the output.